babynus/projeqtor/projeqtor/docs/user/Gui.rst

 * :kbd:`Control-s` to save the changes.
 * :kbd:`F1` to open the online user manual, to the page corresponding to the actual screen.
+* :kbd:`ESC` to exit full screen mode of CK Editor.

 .. rubric:: Numeric keypad